-Swiss cities remind me of the guy at high school who's great at sports, has perfect hair and the best girlfriend, and whom all the teachers love.
+Swiss cities remind me of the guy in high school who's great at sports, has perfect hair and the best girlfriend, and whom all the teachers love.
 He's just too perfect.
 Sometimes you just want to see him trip or get a pimple.
 Switzerland's cities can seem too perfect, too.
 For me — and most travelers — the mountains provide more real travel thrills per mile, minute, and dollar.
 But don't neglect the pristine urban offerings in Zürich, Luzern, and Lausanne.
 With interesting art, colorful old towns, and serene waterfront settings, these cities are worthy stops as you head for the hills.

 Zürich, located in the north, is the biggest city in Switzerland — and a major transportation hub.
 Even though you won't find a hint of Heidi or the Swiss Miss, Zürich makes for an enjoyable quick visit.

 Like most Swiss cities, Zürich embraces its resident body of water in a fun-loving way.
 The lakefront is a springboard for romantic walks, bike rides, and cruises.
 A great way to glide across town is to catch the river boat, which functions like a city bus, and just enjoy the view.
 Its old town is lively night and day with cafés, galleries, and a colorful cobbled ambience.
 Touted as Europe's most "fountainous" city, Zürich has more than a thousand fun and fresh fountains, spouting water that's as good as the bottled stuff — a blessing in a country where restaurants charge for a glass of tap water.

 The city's art treasure is a set of Chagall stained-glass windows, located in the Fraumünster church.
 Done in Chagall's inimitable painting style — deep colors, simple figures, and shard-like Cubism — the five towering windows depict Bible scenes.